joagre/ratatoskr/README.md

 constructor can use its member properties as named parameters in this self-referential call.

-To instantiate a struct `Foo` do this:
+To instantiate a class `Foo` do this:

 `?a = new Foo(2, 1)`

-A struct can opt to implement certain mandatory interfaces.
-An *interface* specifies the member properties and functions that the struct must provide.
+A class can opt to implement certain mandatory interfaces.
+An *interface* specifies the member properties and functions that the class must provide.
 The structure of an interface definition is as
 follows:

 ```